Nonlinear recombinations and generalized random transpositions: Introduction

 Moreover, if $\nu$ is the one-point crossover, then

 and if $\nu$ is the uniform crossover, then

 \end{theorem}

 \begin{remark} Consider the entropy production rate $\a(\O_{\r_N})$ for the process on $\O_{\r_N}$ associated to any admissible density sequence $\r_N$.
-This quantity can be defined as in \eqref{deltaoperatorG} by restricting to invariant classes of functions with suitable symmetries.
-The estimates above then immediately provide the lower bound
+The uniform distribution on $\O_{\r_N}$ is the image of the probability $\pi_N$ (the uniform distribution on $\cS_{N,n}$) under a simple symmetrization procedure, and the quantity $\a(\O_{\r_N})$ can be defined as in \eqref{deltaoperatorG} by restricting to invariant classes of functions with suitable symmetries; see e.g.\ \cite[Section 4.2.3]{barthe_et_al} for a version of this simple projection argument.
+The estimates of Theorem \ref{th:ent} then immediately provide the lower bound

-In particular, in the case of uniform crossover one finds $\a(\O_{\r_N})\geq 1/4n$, for any admissible $\r_N$. \end{remark} \begin{remark} If the recombination measure is only assumed to be separating, then the GRT process may fail to be irreducible.
-In particular, some assumption such as the strict separation defined above is necessary for the statement in Theorem \ref{th:ent}.
+for any admissible density sequence $\r_N$. \end{remark} \begin{remark} The statement in Theorem \ref{th:ent} implies exponentially fast convergence to stationarity for the GRT under the strict separation assumption, see \eqref{gapoperatorG}.
+In particular, it implies irreducibility.
+If the recombination measure $\nu$ is only assumed to be separating, then the GRT process may fail to be irreducible.
+Therefore, some assumption such as the strict separation defined above is necessary for the statement in Theorem \ref{th:ent}.
 For an example of non irreducible process with separating $\nu$ consider $N=2,n=4$ and suppose $\nu(A)=\frac16$ for all $A\subset[4]$ with $|A|=2$.
 Clearly, $\nu$ is separating, but if we consider the initial configuration $\eta$ with $\eta(1)=0000, \eta(2)=1111$, then the number of $1$'s in each particle remains even at all times. \end{remark}

-For the proof of Theorem \ref{th:ent} we establish some new functional inequalities for permutations which imply a modified logarithmic Sobolev inequality for the GRT, see Section \ref{sec:entdec}.
+The proof of Theorem \ref{th:ent} will be based on some new functional inequalities for permutations which imply a modified logarithmic Sobolev inequality for the GRT.
+We refer to Section \ref{sec:entdec}.

 Concerning upper bounds on the constant $\a(N,n)$ we establish an estimate valid for arbitrary $\nu$, which essentially shows that $\a(N,n)$ cannot be larger than $4/n$ for $n$ large, provided $N$ is taken large enough, possibly depending on $n$. \begin{proposition} For any $n\in\bbN$, any distribution $\nu$ on $[n]$,